mantil-io/docs/getting_started.md

 To start exploring Mantil you will need to firstly [answer a few short questions](https://xai8bc1fisj.typeform.com/to/QU5wd7lQ#source=GitHub_GS).
 This is important to us to understand your use case and it will help us make Mantil even better.

-Once the survey is filled you will receive an activation token in the provided email.
+Once the survey is filled you will receive an activation code in the provided email.
 Use it in the terminal to finalize your Mantil activation:
 ```
-mantil activate <activation-token>
+mantil activate <activation-code>
 ```
 And that's it.
 Now when Mantil is activated you can start building your AWS Lambda-based Go backends quicker than ever!